alaahadid/Managed-UI/README.md

   This dll is built with .net 4 framework and X86 cpus.
 (YOU ONLY NEED THESE 2 DLLS FOR YOUR APPLICATION).
 - "ManagedUI Demo" include a demo project built with ManagedUI.
 Just to take a look at MUI and what can be done with it.
 - "ManagedUI Tutorial Project" include a complete working project built with ManagedUI.
+- "Timer Counter Lister" A program that list and manage timers, is a complete working project uses ManagedUI, see <https://github.com/alaahadid/Timer-Counter-Lister>.

 Notes:
 - ManagedUIUtilities.exe can be used to edit default menu, toolbars, shortcuts and theme.
 This tool is usefull when you finished with your application and want to edit the default configuration of your application.
 - For developers, it is recommended to use source code instead.
 See above.